peferron/algo/README.md

 # algo [![Build Status](https://drone.io/github.com/peferron/algo/status.png)](https://drone.io/github.com/peferron/algo/latest)

-This is just me fooling around and implementing various algorithms and data structures in [Go](http://golang.org), JavaScript, and [TypeScript](http://www.typescriptlang.org).
-[Swift](https://developer.apple.com/swift) might join the list if it becomes cross-platform enough.
+This is just me fooling around and implementing various algorithms and data structures in [Go](http://golang.org), JavaScript, [TypeScript](http://www.typescriptlang.org), and [Rust](http://www.rust-lang.org).

 Modules do not share code and use built-in language features only.
 This makes each module easiest to reason about individually.